Pluton (PLU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pluton Historical Price

-According to the latest data gathered on Pluton live price page, the current price of Pluton is 0.827878USD.
-The circulating supply of Pluton(PLU) is 13.00M PLU , giving it a market capitalization of $10.76M.
+According to the latest data gathered on Pluton live price page, the current price of Pluton is 0.759685USD.
+The circulating supply of Pluton(PLU) is 13.00M PLU , giving it a market capitalization of $9.87M.

 The Pluton Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PLU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.